 The school canteen is an integral part of the learning environment, and as such should operate in a manner that supports the health messages of the curriculum.
 Schools are encouraged to develop policy guidelines to ensure the smooth operation of the school canteen and to set clear policy regarding the types of food and drinks that will be sold.
-Each Australian state and territory has its own government policy/guidelines.
+Each Australian State and Territory has its own government policy/guidelines.
 Whilst there are many similarities, the guidelines do vary.
-FOCIS encourages school canteens to check the guidelines specific to their State/Territory.
+FOCIS encourages school canteens to check the guidelines specific to their State or Territory.

 School canteens have several important functions: